-The Vice President for Operations and CIO and CBO, has primary oversight for all administrative functions, information and technology activities, financial services, campus safety and security, human resources, facilities and infrastructure, auxiliary operations, and library support including archives.
+The Vice President and Chief Business Officer has primary oversight for all financial services, human resources, facilities and infrastructure, and auxiliary operations.

-The Vice President for Student Affairs is the chief student services officer and is responsible for a variety of programs, services, and activities that enhance student success, including student life and development, residential life, career services, club sports and recreation, and counseling and psychological services.
+The Vice President for Student Affairs is responsible for a variety of programs, services, and activities that enhance student success, including student life and development, residential life, career services, club sports and recreation, Greek life, veteran's affairs, and counseling and psychological services.